 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica S2 and Olympus OM-D E-M10 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the S2 does not offer wifi capability.
+In contrast, the S2 does not provide wifi capability.

 Studio photographers will appreciate that the Leica S2 (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the S2 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
 The S2 was replaced by the Leica S Typ 006, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what is the bottom line?
 Is the Leica S2 better than the Olympus E-M10 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.